kentnf/VirusDetect/README.md

 - Python-native `blastn` and `blastx` identification
 - redundancy pruning and coverage/depth filtering similar to the legacy Perl logic
 - report artifacts:
-  - summary TSV/JSON
+  - Perl-style release output set for `identify_virus`
+  - compatibility `blastn.sam`, `blastx.sam`, `blastn.xls`, and `blastx.xls`
   - reference FASTA export
-  - summary HTML with compact coverage maps
+  - summary HTML with compact coverage maps and stable per-reference row anchors
-  - per-reference detail HTML with coordinate coverage maps
-  - undetermined contig HTML reports
+  - undetermined-contig HTML reports with grouped headers, browser-native tooltips, candidate highlighting, stable anchors, `undetermined.html` as the no-match view, and `undetermined_blast.html` as the match-only view for the current sRNA path

 Not yet ported from the legacy Perl workflow:

-- `Bio::Graphics` alignment images and detailed graphical layouts
+- exact `Bio::Graphics` parity and detailed historical graphical layout behavior
-- siRNA size-distribution tables and highlighting logic
+- full parity for the historical siRNA tables and highlighting presentation
+- historical per-reference detail HTML pages are not part of the default v2 release output
 - full parity for every historical HTML artifact and formatting detail
 - final publication flow for package-manager distribution and future database refreshes